BashirYesufu/BashirYesufu/README.md

 - 👋 Hi,<br/> My name is Bashir, but my friends call me Bash.
 You can too!🥳 I am a software engineer from Nigeria.
 I enjoy travelling and living the soft life.
 I am also an open-source enthusiast and maintainer.
-I've learned a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.
+I'm learning a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.

  <br/>